 Qualified applicants with disabilities are encouraged to apply to the program.
 It is the responsibility of the student to contact the Office of Disabilities if they feel they cannot meet one or more of the technical standards listed.
 Students are encouraged to request accommodations when they register for courses or at least three weeks before the start of the semester, otherwise the provision of accommodations may be delayed.
-Any student with a documented disability (e.g. learning, psychiatric, vision, hearing, etc.) may contact the Office of Disabilities located in the upper floor of the Student Services Building on the Weatherford College Weatherford Campus to request reasonable accommodations.
-Phone: 817-598-6350 Office Location: Office Number 115 B in the Student Services Building Weatherford College 225 College Park Drive Weatherford, TX.
+Any student with a documented disability (e.g. learning, psychiatric, vision, hearing, etc.) may contact the Office of Disabilities located in the lower floor of the Academic Building on the Weatherford College Weatherford Campus to request reasonable accommodations.
+Phone: 817-598-6350 Office Location: Academic Building Weatherford College 225 College Park Drive Weatherford, TX.
 Email dkahlden@wc.edu